ali-mashayekhi/css-components/table-component/README.md

 # Table Component

-This is a simple table component styled by only CSS.
+This is a table component styled by only CSS.
 Made by table tag in HTML.

 ## Table of contents